 A~\emph{kernelization} for a parameterized problem~$(\Pi,\kappa)$ is a polynomial\hyp time algorithm that maps any instance~$x\in\{0,1\}^*$ to an instance~$x'\in\{0,1\}^*$ such that $x\in \Pi \iff x'\in \Pi$ and such that $|x'|\leq g(\kappa(x))$ for some computable function~\(g\).
 We call \(x'\) the \emph{problem kernel} and \(g\) its \emph{size}.

-\paragraph{Circuit families} A \emph{Boolean circuit} with $n$~inputs and $m$~outputs is a directed acyclic graph with $n$~sources and $m$~sinks; its non\hyp source vertices~$v$ have one of the following three types: \begin{compactitem}[---] \item $v$~is labeled ``$\neg$'' and has exactly one parent,
+\paragraph{Circuit families} A \emph{Boolean circuit} with $n$~inputs and $m$~outputs is a directed acyclic graph with $n$~sources and $m$~sinks; each of its its non\hyp source vertices~$v$ has one of the following three types: \begin{itemize}[---] \item $v$~is labeled ``$\neg$'' and has exactly one parent,

 \item $v$~is labeled ``$\vee$'' and has exactly two parents,